FRENCH ONION CHEESE TOAST

 1 small clove garlic, minced

 2 teaspoons chopped parsley

-With a sharp knife, halves cheese horizontally and set it aside.
+With a sharp knife, half cheese horizontally and set it aside.
 In an electric mixing bowl combine the butter, tomatoes and garlic and blend.
 Add the walnuts to the butter mixture and mix, then set the mixture aside.
 Spread the sun dried tomato mixture evenly on the cut side of one cheese half.
 Press the two halves together.
 Place the chopped parsley in a shallow plate.
 Roll the combined Muenster cheese on its side and top in the parsley to coat tomato layer.
 Bake at 250º degree for approximately 3-6 minutes.
 To serve cut the cheese into thin wedges and serve with crackers and baguette slices.

 *This recipe makes up to 8-10 appetizer servings.

 "Part of Your World for Three Generations"

 World Cheese Company was founded in the famed "butter and egg district of New York's lower East Side" in the winter of 1937.
 At first it supplied the small segment of kosher consumers living in the New York Metropolitan area at the time, with a limited variety of kosher cheeses.

 Today, already a fourth generation family business, World Cheese Company has grown into the largest manufacturer of kosher cheese in the United States.
 World Cheese Company has an extensive line and great variety of cheese with sales throughout the globe.